embumila/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Finding empty file and directory in the current directory
+List all file with .gif extension in  the current directory